-With the way Medium is angled as a platform, it seems much more author-focused — which in the end feels like a big difference.
-Even when contributing an article to a publication, it still feels like “yours”.
+With the way Medium is angled as a platform, it seems much more author-focused, which, in the end, feels like a big difference.
+Even when contributing an article to a publication, it still feels like ‘yours’.
 The specifics of why are the sum of many smaller user experience and platform design decisions, so perhaps the best way to describe it is like this:

-Contributing an article on Medium it feels like a publication picked up your article and gave it more exposure.
+Contributing an article on Medium feels like a publication picked up your article and gave it more exposure.
 Contributing to a WordPress-based website feels like you’re copywriting for someone.

 Medium, on the other hand, feels more like a band of talented writers.
 There are so many WordPress sites with a wide variety of content and quality that you don’t really know what to expect when you arrive at a site.
-However, when you arrive at a publication or article on Medium, you feel that it’s probably going to be good.
+However, when you arrive at a publication or article on Medium, you feel it’s probably going to be good.

-The focus on following, contributing, and promoting articles all add to this feeling and it makes Medium all the better for it.
+The focus on following, contributing and promoting articles all add to this feeling, and it makes Medium all the better for it.
 These types of community features are completely absent from WordPress.

 WordPress.com and Medium are mainly for writing-focused websites.
-On WordPress.com, there’s a great deal more room for flexibility since there are simply more options to choose from.
+On WordPress.com, there’s a great deal more room for flexibility, since there are simply more options to choose from.

-In this regard, WordPress is a superior product because it’s meant to be a framework, not just a writing platform.
+In this regard, WordPress is a superior product because it’s meant to be a framework — not just a writing platform.

 Should I Use Medium?

-What this boils down to is that Medium is far better than WordPress at creating an environment for writers; but, you’re stuck with the features that come with it out-of-the-box.
+What this boils down to is that Medium is far better than WordPress at creating an environment for writers, but you’re stuck with the features that come with it out of the box.
 Content creation may not be as joyous with WordPress, but the end result can look and feel the same — and you can always add more and more features if you need to.

 To be able to decide which one you want, I think you should consider the following: